-Solar based ISP startup Tizeti launches 4G LTE network in Nigeria – TechCrunch
+Solar-based ISP startup Tizeti launches 4G LTE network in Nigeria – TechCrunch

 Nigerian internet service provider Tizeti has launched its first 4G LTE network.

-The Y-Combinator backed startup — that uses solar powered towers to deliver net connectivity — has built its premier 4G capable tower in the city of Port Harcourt, where Tizeti will offer its first 4G and ISP services.
+The Y Combinator-backed startup — which uses solar-powered towers to deliver net connectivity — has built its premier 4G-capable tower in the city of Port Harcourt, where Tizeti will offer its first 4G and ISP services.

 The company operates primarily in Lagos, Nigeria’s unofficial business capital, and expanded this year to Ghana.
 Port Harcourt is the fifth largest city in Nigeria located in River State, another commercial hotspot for the country.